lkkchen/MusicCanvas/README.md

 ```

 #3 Then write your JS to init the MusicCanvas,
-    First Parameter is input tag id, Necessary \r\n
+First Parameter is input tag id, Necessary.
-    Second Parameter is a object for the options, It's not necessary
+Second Parameter is a object for the options, It's not necessary.
 like this:
 ```js
 var options={